 Located on the eastern coast, Queensland is the second largest state in Australia.
 This part of the country is home to incredible ecological and geographic diversity, including the arid, sparsely populated bush (outback) to the west, the hills and mountains of the Great Dividing Range, subtropical and tropical rainforests, and the Great Barrier Reef to the east.
 Brisbane, the capital, is Australia's third largest city with a population of about 1.4 million yet maintains a "small town" feel.
 With its tropical climate, numerous gardens and parks, and accessible location, it offers many attractions for visitors.

 The Queensland program is based at the University of Queensland (UQ), Australia's largest university, and is organized in coordination with The School of Biological Sciences.
 Integrating field and lecture components, the program focuses on the marine and terrestrial ecology of eastern Australia and includes extended excursions that highlight the variety of ecosystems found in this region.
-The final part of the program consists of a multi-site excursion in New Zealand where students will develop a comparative perspective in their study of sustainability issues.

 All students participating in the program will be required to take four courses:

-The Terrestrial Ecology of Australia (1
+The Terrestrial Ecology of Australia (1 credit)

 This course examines the heritage of the terrestrial flora and fauna of Australia, and assumes a basic familiarity with the biology and ecology of terrestrial systems.
 The origins and uniqueness of Australia's flora and fauna will be discussed in light of continental drift, as well as past and present Australian environments.
 The course combines lectures and field-based work with essays and research reports to develop knowledge of Australia's unique terrestrial environments and to provide the skills with which to investigate them.
 Field activities include excursions to Stradbroke Island (a large sand island bearing mainly wallum vegetation) and the rainforest at Lamington National Park.
 A visit to an arid inland site gives students further opportunity to examine and explore aspects of terrestrial ecology shaped by the harsh environment.